 \section{Index Lookups}

-The most basic operation that an index must support is to be able to lookup the values for either a single key or a range of keys.
-However, since each entry in the leaf level of \system{} points to a segment rather than an individual value for a given key, performing a lookup requires first locating the segment that a key belongs to and then performing local search inside the segment in order to find the given element.
-In the following, we first describe in detail how \system{} performs lookup operations a single key and then show how we can extend this technique to range predicates.
+One of the most important operations of an index is to lookup a single key or a range of keys.
+However, since each entry in the leaf level of \system{} points to a segment, performing a lookup requires first locating the segment that a key belongs to and then performing a local search inside the segment.
+In the following, we first describe how \system{} performs lookup operations for a single key and then show how we can extend this technique to range predicates.